protocollabs/maparo-std/README.md

 **KEEP IN MIND:** maparo protocol is not finalized yet.
 We do our best not to change the existing specification, but we cannot rule it out.

+## Introdcuction

+### Modules

+Modules can be manadory or optional.
+Modules itself can require mandatory featureset and provide an optional featureset.

+#### Mandatory Modules

+Mandatory module feature functionality MUST be able to implemented at any platform.
+Operating system specific features MUST NOT be required in a Mandatory Module.

+#### Optional Modules

+Blessed and officially released modules.
+Implementation can implement these modules if they want.
+If Optional Modulesa are implemented they MUST follow the specification.

+#### Unofficial Modules

+Possibility to implement propritary modules.

+### Time Format

 - [command-line-interface.md](command-line-interface.md)